joemoose/dungeoneers.d20/docs/backgrounds/hexenbane.md

 # Hexenbane

+---

-> You are a mere digit on the unerring hand of justice.
+You are a mere digit on the unerring hand of justice.
 You go where others fear to tread, unyielding and unbroken.

-## Names

-Percival, Felix, Isolde, Wolfram, Aldric, Eira, Oswin, Ivor, Brunhilda, Beatrix
+---

 ## Starting Gear